Psalm 142

 for you will deal bountifully with me.

 Have you ever noticed that sometimes the most lonely place is in the middle of a crowd.
-Psalm 142 assures us that no matter how lonely, discouraged, afflicted, or depressed we may be God is always our refuge, and He alone cares for our soul.
+This Psalm assures us that no matter how lonely, discouraged, afflicted, or depressed we may be God is always our refuge, and He alone cares for our soul.
 David, as we know from previous Psalms, was a man continually plagued by afflictions both before and after he became the king of Israel.
 He dealt with his afflictions by crying out to the Lord, taking comfort in the knowledge that God would care for him, and then praising God for His help.

 God certainly understands our frailty; so many Psalms are dedicated to dealing with affliction and distress because He knows we need a constant reminder to turn to Him.
 God will not consider you a whiner if you turn to Him and cry out to Him for help.
 No matter what the circumstances, in the great things as well as the little things, He expects us to come to Him first!
 Like David, we should develop such a closeness to the Lord that we are aware of Him being right there with us all of the time, and have the constant opportunity to speak with Him.